 Complaints about Non-Conforming Building Products

-Non-conforming building products and materials are those that do not meet the required standards for the use in which they are intended.
+Non-conforming building products are those that are unsafe or do not meet the required standards for the use in which they are intended or represented to meet.

 This is a nation-wide issue that not only affects everyone in the building and construction industry, but all community members who live, work, study and play in the built environment around us.